chrisliu54/Hand-Keypoint-Estimation/README.md

             ├── vis_test_labels.txt
             └── vis_train_labels.txt
     ```
+    Two more things to note:
-    The program will automatically generate a directory named `cache` and save pickle files under it in the first time you run the project
+    - The program will automatically generate a directory named `cache` and save pickle files under it for the first time you run
     (it will take a couple of minutes).
+    - `images` is a symbolic link to where you store the images.

 ### Train